Changing Dashboard Cluster Lights

 Is the speedometer light dimmed correctly?

-If everything works, you can use the Tighten two Torx screws and take a short test drive, whereby nothing should be missing at this point.
+If everything works, you can tighten the two Torx screws and take a short test drive, at which point nothing should be missing anymore.

 Change speedometer display: From orange to white